| 5

 Jul 1899 |

-York, later King George V attends and presents the King's Gold medal
+York, later King George V attended and presented the King's Gold Medal

 to Cadet Jackson.
 This was presented to and displayed in Sydney